OpenXiangShan/XiangShan-doc/docs/integration/soc.md

 This DMA port allows the peripherals to access DDR under coherency with the CPU caches.
 They can send standard AXI aw/w/ar requests to this port to write/read the DDR.
 Memory coherency is supported in the DMA port by the L3 cache.
 No explicit action is needed to sync the data with CPU.

+Note: RISC-V defines a weak memory order.
+Load and store instructions are not required to be visible to other harts (CPU cores, DMA devices, etc) before an explicit memory barrier instruction like `fence`.
+For example, in NANHU, data in store queue and committed store buffer is not under coherency with the
-Note that data in core store queue and committed store buffer is not under coherency with the CPU caches.
-That is to say, to read newly stored data from DMA port, a fence instruction must be used in software.
+CPU caches.
+To read newly stored data through DMA AXI port, a fence instruction must be used in software to make the CPU stores visible to the coherent cache hierarchy.
+This is a RISC-V requirement, not a bug/issue of NANHU.

 ## Memory Map